 These galls are round, cone-shaped structures from plant tissue formed by the wasps’ larvae.

-Adult female red cone gall wasps lay their eggs inside these galls, which then feed on the tissue until they emerge as adult wasps.
+Adult female red cone gall wasps lay their eggs inside these galls, feeding on the tissue until they emerge as adult wasps.

-The presence of these galls can be detrimental to the health of an oak tree and can reduce the aesthetic value of the tree.
+The presence of these galls can be detrimental to the health of an oak tree and can reduce its aesthetic value.

-Fortunately, the effects of this wasp species can be managed through the use of insecticides or natural predators such as lady beetles.
+Fortunately, the effects of this wasp species can be managed through insecticides or natural predators such as lady beetles.

 That’s not all on this list of the types of wasps in California!
 Keep reading!